jlmelville/uwot/README.md

 The difference in performance of the Python UMAP and `uwot` is due to:

-* nearest neighbor search: takes 40 seconds in Python which also has the experimental parallel support in Numba turned on, vs just over 2 minutes in `uwot`.
+* nearest neighbor search: takes 40 seconds in Python which also has the experimental parallel support in Numba turned on, versus just over 2 minutes in `uwot`.
+Using 4 threads for the index search part reduces this to 1 minute.
 This part is the performance bottleneck at the moment.
-The Python version of UMAP uses [kgraph](https://github.com/aaalgo/kgraph), rather than Annoy, so that's an obvious change to make, or to fiddle with the Annoy defaults, or to try something like [HNSW](https://github.com/nmslib/hnsw).
+The Python version of UMAP uses [pynndescent](https://github.com/lmcinnes/pynndescent), a nearest neighbor descent approach, rather than Annoy.
+Alternative nearest neighbors libraries e.g. [kgraph](https://github.com/aaalgo/kgraph) (which is based on the same paper as pynndescent), or [HNSW](https://github.com/nmslib/hnsw) would be interesting to try, but all of the ones I've looked at either don't currently build on Windows or have non-portable compilation flags, so will require some fiddling with.
-* the optimization stage, which takes 60 seconds in Python (no parallel option here), versus about 66 seconds in `uwot`.
+* the optimization stage: takes 60 seconds in Python (no parallel option here), versus about 66 seconds in `uwot`.
 I think the difference here is due to the `pow` operations in the gradient.
 Comparing with a modified version of the Python UMAP to use the t-UMAP gradient (see the "Other Methods" section below),